fluree/docs.flur.ee/src/content/0.9.1/docs/schema/schema.md

 `_attribute/txSpec` | [`ref`] | (optional)  A multi-cardinality list of `ref`s, which reference entities in the `_fn` collection.
 This attribute allows you to set specifications for all of the flakes pertaining to a certain attribute.
 To learn more, visit the [Attribute Tx Specs](#attribute-tx-specs) section.
 `_attribute/txSpecDoc` | `string` | (optional) Optional docstring to describe the txSpecs.
 Is thrown when any txSpec fails.
 `_attribute/restrictCollection` | `string` | (optional) Only applicable to attributes of `ref` (reference) types.
 It will restrict references to only be allowed from the specified collection.
 `_attribute/encrypted` | `boolean` | (Not in production yet, optional) Expects the value to come in as an encrypted string.
-Type checking will be disabled, and database functions won't be permitted on this value.
+Type checking will be disabled, and ledger functions won't be permitted on this value.

 ### Attribute Types